 Make Someone Happy!!!

-Whether working on becoming more comfortable socially, making a relationship more positive, or creating a positive therapeutic experience, one can set the stage for success by anchoring positive feelings to one’s own presence.
+Whether working on becoming more comfortable socially, making a relationship more positive, or creating a positive therapeutic experience, you can set the stage for success by anchoring with NLP to create positive feelings associate with your presence.
 You can help your clients learn to be positive anchors for their loved ones, and you can use these same techniques in your own professional and personal life.

 In NLP, setting an anchor can seem a somewhat pedantic process – at least, I thought so at the beginning.
 It felt a bit clunky to me, and I was never entirely comfortable with the “press the same spot on the arm” process of setting an anchor.
 I MUCH preferred setting what I consider “soft” anchors (verbal, visual, and environmental).
 I learned to incorporate and use physical anchors more naturally as my skills developed, but especially in a client setting when physical touch is not always appropriate, other forms of anchoring can be highly effective and very subtle.